 - Avoid placing speakers too close together or too far apart

-By adjusting speaker positions based on these considerations, you can significantly reduce echo issues and enhance your audio experience.
+Test various speaker positions based on these considerations and observe the results.
+If echo issues persist, continue experimenting with placement until you achieve a clear sound without distortion.
+By making these adjustments, you can significantly reduce echo issues and enhance your audio experience.

 Room acoustics